mokurin000/snail-image-obfuscate/readme.md

-# Snail Image Confuse
+# Snail Image Obfuscate

 [简体中文](readme_cn.md)

-Snail Image Confuse is a simple tool of image confusing, to bypass image censorship for example in IM.
+Snail Image Obfuscate is a simple tool of image confusing, to bypass image censorship for example in IM.

 The result may seem strange, but it is practical.